Skip to main content

 Updated over a month ago

-A QR code doesn't work if there are issues with its color contrast, size, print quality, or any factors that hinder scanning, or if it has expired or the content within it is invalid.
+A QR code may not work if there are issues with its color contrast, size, print quality, or if it has expired or contains invalid content.
 Below are the 7 reasons why your QR code might not be working:

 • Print quality: If the QR code is not printed in high quality, the scanner may not be able to scan or read it, which prevents it from working.